 Poor communication can affect your bottom line, too.
 Here’s why:

 Increasing competition can present a couple of problems.
-One being that you need to keep your product in stock at all times, because if customers aren’t loyal they won’t be afraid to shop elsewhere for the same thing.
+One being that you need to keep your product in stock at all times, because if repeated stockouts affect the loyalty of your customers, they won’t be afraid to shop elsewhere for the same thing.

 Another issue is that the demand for raw materials or for your products from suppliers may increase in line with supply and demand.
 You can compete for high-demand materials, but this will come at a cost.